finops360/bq-analysis/README.md

-  -c, --config FILE          Use alternate config file (default: config.yaml) -n, --no-llm               Disable LLM-based recommendations -v, --verbose              Enable verbose logging -h, --help                 Show this help message
+  -c, --config FILE          Use alternate config file (default: config.yaml) -n, --no-llm               Disable LLM-based recommendations -v, --verbose              Enable verbose logging

+  --skip-metadata            Skip collecting table metadata (use existing data) --skip-queries             Skip collecting query history (use existing data) --skip-vector-db           Skip using vector database for schema storage --query-limit NUM          Maximum number of queries to analyze with LLM (default: 10) -h, --help                 Show this help message
 ```

+The tool uses the Quadrant vector database by default for better semantic similarity between schemas.
+If Quadrant is not available or you prefer the fallback approach, use the `--skip-vector-db` flag.

 ## Architecture